sudo-owen/perceptron/content.md

 # Introduction

 The perceptron is a well-known machine linear classifier invented in 1958 by Frank Rosenblatt.
-In the binary classification case, the perceptron is parameterized by a weight vector $w$ and outputs $\hat{y_i} = \text{sign}(w \cdot x_i^T)$ depending on if the class is positive ($+1$) or negative ($-1$).
+In the binary classification case, the perceptron is parameterized by a weight vector $w$ and outputs $\hat{y_i} = \text{sign}(w \cdot x_i)$ depending on if the class is positive ($+1$) or negative ($-1$).
 What makes this model interesting is that *if* the data we are trying to classify are linearly seperable, then the perceptron learning algorithm will always converge to a set of weights $w$ which will correctly classify all points.

 The perceptron learning algorithm consists of 4 steps: